BarbyKelly/quizproject/README.md

 - Find out which answer was correct when the correct answer turns green, and incorrect answers turn red
 - Click on the button: 'Next Question'
 - Go through all of the 5 questions
-- Exit quiz any time during the quiz
+- Exit quiz via "Exit Quiz" button any time during the quiz, except when pop up with Time up is displayed

 #### Returning User: